graphql/graphql-spec/spec/Section 3 -- Type System.md

 custom scalar is `Url`, which serializes as a string, but is guaranteed by the server to be a valid URL.

+A server may omit any of the built-in scalars from its schema, for example if a schema does not refer to a floating-point number, then it will not include the `Float` type.
+However, if a schema includes a type with the name of one of the types described here, it must adhere to the behavior described.
+As an example, a server must not include a type called `Int` and use it to represent 128-bit numbers, or internationalization information.

 **Result Coercion**

 A GraphQL server, when preparing a field of a given scalar type, must uphold the